vorce/forvillelser/posts/2019-05-17T16:51:36Z-lasso-a-phoenix-liveview-app-running-on-gigalixir.md

 ### History

 Now we can see updates on the page!
-That's cool.
-But to make the project actually useful you want to be able to share the view URL and let others see the same thing, including any requests that came in before they opened the page.
+That's very cool.
+To make the project more useful you might want to be able to share the view URL and let others see the same thing, including any requests that came in before they opened the page.
 To accomplish that we have to store some state of previous requests.

 Luckily we have the cache where the uuid is stored, with a very small change we can associate it with a list of requests.
 And every time a destination URL is hit we append to that list.